rook/rook/design/ceph/object/swift-and-keystone-integration.md

 * Ceph RGW allows to disable TLS verification when querying Keystone, we deliberately choose not to expose this config option to the user.

+* The mapping from store, username and subuser-name to the name of the secret with the credentials is not injective.
+This means that the subusers of two different users may map to the same secret (e.g. `user:a-b` and `user-a:b`).

+  This is potentially a vector for leaks of credentials to unauthorized entities.
+A simple workaround is to avoid dashes in the names of users and subuser managed by the CephObjectStoreUser CR.

+  Documenting the problem is deemed sufficient since a similar problem already exists for the secret created for the users (in that case for users from different object stores, e.g. the secret for user `foo` in `my-store` collides with the one for user `store-foo` in `my`).

 ## Drawbacks